-Click on the link to quickly download ‘Does Army Need Better Educated Soldiers?‘.
+Click on the image or link to quickly download ‘Does Army Need Better Educated Soldiers?‘.

 HQ FORCOMD is continuing with the work required to re-energise Professional Military Education (or ‘PME’) in response to the Australian Army’s 2016 Ryan Review.
 In particular, the PME Cell is working hard to develop a future strategy for PME in Army.